Natural Sciences within the Department of Physics

 - Physics modules flow chart (last modified: 7 April 2014)

 Natural Sciences Liaison Officer

-The Department's Natural Sciences Liaison Officer is Dr Chris Maxwell.
-He is the first person you should contact if you have any questions about Natural Sciences involving Physics.
-He can also give you advice on module choices for degree progression.
-You can contact Chris by email (firstname.lastname@example.org) or by telephoning 0191 334 3656 (internal 43656).
+The Department's Natural Sciences Liaison Officer is Dr Pippa Petts.
+She is the first person you should contact if you have any questions about Natural Sciences involving Physics.
+She can also give you advice on module choices for degree progression.
+You can contact Pippa by email (firstname.lastname@example.org) or by telephoning 0191 334 3518 (internal 43518).

-If Chris is unavailable, you can also obtain advice from the Physics Department's Teaching Administrator, email@example.com.
+If Pippa is unavailable, you can also obtain advice from the Physics Department's Teaching Administrator, email@example.com.